How to worship in all Circumstances

 5, 7, 12, and 15-year-olds awake.

-I’d like to say I chose joy and thankfulness that day (and many others like it!).
-I’d like to say we all sat down and read scripture and hugged each other and everything was picture perfect.
+I’d like to say I chose joy and thankfulness that day.
+I’d like to say we all sat down, read scripture, hugged each other and everything was picture perfect.
 But that is not how it went.
 Instead, the anxiety rose so much inside of me that it ended up boiling over in an explosive way.
-The words were ugly, the tone was hateful, the anger in my eyes was real.
+The words were ugly, the tone was hateful, and the anger in my eyes was real.

 Although it sounded a bit sarcastic, I meant it.
 I desperately needed His help if I was going to be able to mother these children in a peace-filled environment.

 The next thing I did would prove to be a pivotal moment in the course of my motherhood.
 Still in anger, and filled with overwhelming emotion, I turned on worship music and raised the volume as loud as I possibly could.
 The children froze, looked at me a little bit quizzically and a little bit afraid, I said, -or perhaps yelled- “We are not doing this ANYMORE!
 We are starting over.
 Our days are NOT going to be filled with arguments and grumpiness!”